-This morning we will start our day with a visit to the Humboldt Box, a futuristic museum structure on the Schloßplatz in the centre of the city.
-It was built as a temporary exhibition space and viewing platform for the Berlin Palace – Humboldt Forum construction project and intended to inform the public about the future use of the site.
+This morning we take a guided tour of two renewed areas of Berlin.
 Schloßplatz was originally the site of the 18th-century Berlin City Palace (Berliner Stadtschloß), which was extensively damaged during bombing raids in 1945 and demolished in 1950.
 Following the division of the city into east and west, the Socialist government decided to build the ‘Palace of the Republic’ and construction began in 1973.
 In addition to serving as the seat of the GDR parliament, the greater portion of the building, however, consisted of various rooms and halls dedicated to cultural events.
 After the fall of the Berlin Wall in 1989, the palace was closed and steps were undertaken to dispose of the asbestos in the main body of the building, which was finally razed in 2008.
 Our architect guide will today explain the controversial rebuilding projects, which combine the reconstruction of the baroque façade with a modern core housing an ethnological museum and other cultural spaces.

 Our guided tour continues with a visit to Potsdamer Platz.
 It is perhaps here more than anywhere else in Berlin that the extraordinary re-invention of the city can best be experienced.
 Out of a previous wasteland, a whole new urban space has evolved.
 Nineteen new buildings including shops, apartments, hotels, theatres and offices are being crammed into a comparatively small area of some 60,000 square metres.
 The list of architects who are contributing to this project reads like a ‘Who’s Who’ in the field of contemporary construction design.
 The names include Lauber, Piano, Isozaki, Rogers, Moneo, Kohlbecker and the entire square may be regarded as a ‘gallery’ of contemporary architecture.